julianperrott/WowClassicGrindBot/README.md

 | Interact With Target | I | InteractKey | ---- |
 | Assist Target | F | TargetTargetOfTargetKey | ---- |
 | Pet attack | Subtract | PetAttackKey | Only pet based class |

+The `"Interact with Target"` keybind is super important as it allows the bot to turn towards and approach the target.
+The `"Target Last Target"` keybind helps with looting.

 ## 7.1.
 Actionbar Key Bindings: